Pomax/are-we-flying/docs/index.md

 ### Auto-landing phases

 There's a couple of steps and phases that we need to implement, starting with the most obvious one: finding an airport to land at.
 MSFS has two ways to check for airports, one that just gets every airport in the game, which is maybe a bit much,  and one that gets all airports in the current "local reality bubble" (the SDK term for how much of the world is loaded in), with two event listeners for when new airports get loaded into, or are removed from, the bubble.
-To make life a little easier (and faster), the api wrapper we're using comes with an airport database (based on MSFS's own data) that makes finding nearby airports a little easier as we're not tied to the local reality bubble but can instead ask for airports withing a certain radius of our plane.
+To make life a little easier (and faster), the API wrapper we're using comes with an airport database (based on MSFS's own data) that makes finding nearby airports a little easier as we're not tied to the local reality bubble but can instead ask for airports within a certain radius of our plane.

 1. Find all nearby airports,
    1. if we're flying a flight plan, we'll assume we want that relative to the last waypoint,